Tips for Choosing and Using an Outdoor Digital Camera

 A True Outdoor Camera

 Some digital cameras are designed specifically for the rugged outdoor environment.
 They are built to withstand the shock of being dropped from a height of 10 feet or even more.
-They can survive exposure to freezing temperatures, and are often waterproof.
-In fact they may shoot photos and video in water, allowing users to snorkeling with their camera.
+They can survive exposure to freezing temperatures and are often waterproof.
+In fact, they may shoot photos and video in water, allowing users to go snorkeling with their camera.
 They also won't be damaged due to dust, dirt, or sand as these things won't penetrate the outer housing.

 Some of these cameras are fairly affordable.
-Many of them are in the $200-$450 price range for consumer level cameras.
-Olympus, Panasonic, Casio, Sony, Fujifilm, Pentax, Nikon, and Canon are among the well known manufacturers that have some of these outdoor digital cameras.
+Many of them are in the $200-$450 price range for consumer-level cameras.
+Olympus, Panasonic, Casio, Sony, Fujifilm, Pentax, Nikon, and Canon are among the well-known manufacturers that have some of these devices.

 Using a Camera Outdoors